ryotarai/itamae-handler-itamae_server/README.md

-# Itamae::Reporter::ItamaeServer
+# Itamae::Handler::ItamaeServer

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/itamae/reporter/itamae_server`.
+Put your Ruby code in the file `lib/itamae/handler/itamae_server`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem